“GFD: Blade Of Shadows 2”

 “I can finish out today’s work first if you need me to…”

 “I’m sorry, but I don’t think any words of wisdom will excuse me from the nightmares to come.”
 I said.
 There was a momentary break in my speech.
 A drawn out pause where I tried to decide whether to confess my sins or prevent any further damage to my already tarnished image.
 I chose to confess.
 “It’s true, you know?
-What they say about me in the town.”
+What they say about me in the town square.”

 Zhao was quiet at first, but then let out a sigh.
 “I thought it might be.
-Through all your good fortune here, a hint of sadness still glows behind your eyes at all times.
+Through all of your good fortune here, a hint of sadness still glows behind your eyes at all times.
 It never goes away, even when you smile.”

 I took another sip of water, but felt the pressure of tears coming to my eyes as I fought to keep my demons at bay.
 “I loved my brother, Zhao.
 I loved him with my whole heart.
 I can clearly remember the night he was born.
 Jiro…a best friend, related by blood.
 He had such a beautiful mind.
 He was a dreamer.
 Jiro made it seem like anything was possible.”
 I said.
 “Then, just a few years ago…he disappeared into the night.
 There wasn’t a trace of him anywhere.
 Not for two Winters at least.
 He wasn’t the type to run away from his family.
 He was happy with us.
 If anything, he was the peacekeeper of the house.
 When everyone else had lost their way…Jiro was the guiding light that brought us back home.”